Research Opportunities at Georgetown

 For more information, please visit the Mortara Fellows’ website.

 The Kalmanovitz Initiative Undergraduate Fellows Program aims to educate and empower students through institutional support of academic exploration on issues of labor and the working poor as well as through mentorship by Georgetown alumni and others in the DC community engaged in social justice work.
-For more information, contact email@example.com or visit their website.
+For more information, contact email@example.com or visit the Kalmanovitz website.

 The Undergraduate Fellows Program combines a four-credit seminar with a collaborative research project that addresses issues at the intersection of religion, culture, society and politics.
 Along with the in-depth reading, writing, and dialogue typical of an upper-level seminar, student fellows conduct original research and formulate policy recommendations culminating in a written report.
 The program is part of the Doyle Engaging Difference Initiative.
-For more information on the Undergraduate Fellows Seminars at The Berkley Center, please visit their website.
+For more information on the Undergraduate Fellows Seminars at The Berkley Center, please visit the Doyle Seminars website.

 The project provides select students with summer research fellowships to travel abroad for in-depth examinations of innovative initiatives, with a focus on the work of Jesuit secondary and post-secondary institutions.
 Under faculty supervision, the students gather information through interviews, analyze best practices, and share their reports and conclusions with a wider global audience.
-For more information, please see this web page.
+For more information, please see the CSJ web page.

 A certificate or minor in Jewish civilization allows undergraduates to obtain an interdisciplinary perspective on Judaism and the Jewish people with a special emphasis on Jewish civilization and its interrelationship with other cultures.
 The program is open to students both in the SFS and the College and is intended for students from all religious backgrounds, those either with a strong background in Judaism or none at all.
 Students are required to to conduct research on a topic related to Jewish civilization under the supervision of a faculty member associated with the Program.
 Upon completion, seniors will make a 15 minute presentation of their research at the annual senior thesis colloquium, where a prize is awarded to the outstanding paper.
-For more information, please visit their website or contact Barbara Wolf.
+For more information, please visit the PJC website or contact Barbara Wolf.

-"on the roots of American Democracy"
+Tocqueville Forum: “On the Roots of American Democracy”

 The Student Fellows program enables Georgetown undergraduate students that are strongly interested in the Tocqueville Forum more deeply to explore the themes and questions of at the heart of the American democracy.
 Membership is selective, and admission reflects an accomplishment.
 Student Fellows will be given many opportunities to learn about America’s founding principles and their roots in the Western tradition.

-The Center for Social Justice Research, Teaching and Service invites applications from current Georgetown University juniors for a summer research scholarship funded by the David F. Andretta, MD Explorer Fund.
-David Andretta (C '99, GUMC '04) was an adventurous soul and a true son of Georgetown.
+The Center for Social Justice Research, Teaching and Service invites applications from current Georgetown University juniors for a summer research fellowship funded by the David F. Andretta, MD Explorer Fund.
+David Andretta (C ’99, GUMC ’04) was an adventurous soul and a true son of Georgetown.
 Throughout his 31 years of life, David enthusiastically explored the world.
-David was a loving son, husband, brother, mentor and friend known for his hard work ethic and zest for life, and his legacy will be embraced and extended by each successive scholarship recipient.
-Please read more about this scholarship and its past recipients here.
+David was a loving son, husband, brother, mentor and friend known for his hard work ethic and zest for life, and his legacy will be embraced and extended by each successive fellowship recipient.
+Please read more about this fellowship and its past recipients here.

-The scholarship is awarded annually to a Georgetown University junior who seeks to spend the summer before senior year exploring social justice issue through an academic research project.
+The fellowship is awarded annually to a Georgetown University junior who seeks to spend the summer before senior year exploring social justice issue through an academic research project.
 Proposals for research projects outside of the United States are highly encouraged, although applications of domestic context will be considered.
 The applicant must identify a faculty sponsor who is willing both to critique and recommend the research project prior to the application’s filing and to review and approve the project upon its completion.

 The Biology Department offers two undergraduate research fellowships: 1) the Zukowski Fellowship, which has been made possible through generous gift from Dr. Mark M. Zukowski, a 1971 graduate of the Biology Department at Georgetown University, and 2) the Kolleng Fellowship, which has been made possible through a generous gift from Mr. John Kolleng, a 1977 graduate of the Biology Department at Georgetown.
 Both Fellowships are open to Biology majors who are currently in their sophomore, junior and senior years and will provide a research award of $2,500 and up to a $1,000 living allowance.